takanome-dev/issue-compliance-action/README.md

           base-comment: >
             # Issue Compliance Checks :clipboard:

             Thank you for opening this issue!
-We have run several checks on this issue in order to make sure it compliant with our contributing guidelines.
-Please review the checks below and make any necessary changes to this issue.
-Once all checks have passed, we will be able to triage this issue and take the next steps.
+We have run several checks on this issue to ensure it complies with our contributing guidelines.
+Please review the statements below and make any necessary changes to this issue.
+Once all checks have passed, we will be able to triage this issue and take any necessary actions.
 ```

 ## ✏️ Contributing